bluehands/Hangfire.Community.CarbonAwareExecution/README.md

 ## Extensibility

 For custom forecasts or scenarios you don't want the build in provider add a own data provider.
 You may extend the abstract base class *CarbonAwareDataProvider* or use the *CarbonAwareDataProviderWithCustomForecast*.
+A WattTime data provider is implemented as well.

 ## Methodology